3 min • 19 May, 2020

 It’s traditionally been a process reserved for skilled data scientists, given that it requires complex programming languages and an understanding of Natural Language Processing (NLP).

 Not anymore!
 It’s so simple with VAYU that we ran one in under two minutes.

-Follow along with this step-by-step guide and the video, so you can analyze the sentiment of your own dataset (or one that we’ve provided).
+Follow along with this step-by-step guide and the video, so you can analyse the sentiment of your own dataset (or one that we’ve provided).

 2. If you would like to add a dataset of your own, click add dataset on the left sidebar.

 3. Select table from the drop-down list and connect the dataset.

 4. To run the sentiment analysis, add a new column to your table.
 Name the column whatever you’d like.

 5. Select the new column you have created so that it is highlighted on the table.